Boussau/boussau.github.io/tutorials/COME_tutorials/9_RevBayesModelSelection/index.md

 {% subsection Running the MCMC %}

 Beyond having special prior distribution and proposals for reversible-jump models, there is nothing special we have to do to run this analysis: it is just a regular MCMC at this point!
-We create our model and monitors as before, and run a standard MCMC as we did in previous tutorials.
+We create our model and monitors as before, and run a standard MCMC as we did in the previous tutorial.
 Because we sample the substitution models in proportion to their posterior probability, our estimates of the phylogeny will naturally average over uncertainty in the substitution models.

 {% subsection Estimating posterior probabilities of models %}